-This was certainly the case for Becky Bolduc and her husband Jonathan when they arrived at Maine Medical Center following a very tense, 5 hour ride – by land and by sea – from the family’s home on Islesboro, Maine.
-A small island of roughly 600 year round residents located just off the coast of Camden.
+This was certainly the case for Becky Bolduc and her husband Jonathan when they arrived at Maine Medical Center following a very tense, 5-hour ride – by land and sea – from the family’s home on Islesboro, Maine.
+A small island of roughly 600 year-round residents located just off the coast of Camden.

 As it turned out, on that sunny day back in August 2013, the Bolduc’s first child, Emelia, decided to enter this world about 10 weeks before she was supposed to.
 After arriving at Maine Med, Emilia was born weighing just 3 lbs.
 4 oz.

 Shortly after delivery, the doctors and nurses explained to the couple that baby Emilia would need to stay in the neonatal intensive care unit (NICU) until she was strong enough to be cared for at home.
 Likely 8-10 weeks.
 Following a few very tense hours of scrambling to inform friends and family about what was going on, the couple were then approached by hospital staff to let them know about the nearby facilities available at the Ronald McDonald House in Portland.